 - Should the employment change, the certification is no longer valid until the technician can once again demonstrate current employment in accordance to the standards as outlined above.

-- Technicians names are not listed on our provider directory.
+- Technicians names are not listed on our provider directory as they are not considered independent clinicians.

 The following are the basic requirements for Technician Certification: